ac3295-lab/Interactive-Lab-Hub/Lab 3/README.md

 # Chatterboxes
 **NAMES OF COLLABORATORS HERE** (Solo)
+(Chat gpt was used to help debug ask_number, weather_assistant.py, and duck.py)

 ## Prep for Part 1: Get the Latest Content and Pick up Additional Parts